 services specialist can assist.

 Healthy Babies Program

 The Healthy Babies Home Visiting Program provides support for pregnancy using the “Partners for a Healthy Baby” curriculum.
-The program is free, voluntary and offers a monthly visit from our social services specialist.
+The program is free, voluntary and offers visits from our social services specialist.
 The program can help with: car seats, cribs, clothing, diapers, WIC, food stamps, Medicaid and breastfeeding.
 Missouri's Children's Trust Fund contributes a portion of funds for this program.

 One- time assistance with eyeglasses is available

 for permanent Columbia residents who meet the financial

 be screened for eligibility by a social services specialist.